 THESE CAUTIONS ARE IMPORTANT!

-- If you have completed the questionnaire with empathy you will have indicated the preferences of others – not your own learning preferences.
+- Did you complete the questionnaire correctly?
+If you have completed the questionnaire with empathy you will have indicated the preferences of others – not your own learning preferences.
 Go back and do it for yourself.

-- Your VARK scores indicate how you prefer to learn.
-The four scores may not indicate how you teach, train, or work with others!
+- VARK is about learning.
+Your VARK scores indicate how you prefer to learn; the four scores may not indicate how you teach, train, or work with others!

 - Preferences may be masked by life and work experiences.
 Work and life experiences may blur the boundaries as people learn new ways to use Aural, Visual, Read/write, and Kinesthetic modes equally well.